Barnett Recruit Compound Crossbow Package

 The Recruit Black is, according to me, the top of the line crossbow from the Barnett Recruit line.
 In fact, the Recruit is offered in several models with different colors, velocities and draw weights to answer any users need.
 However, Barnett will bring two new models for 2017 called Barnett Recruit Tactical and the Barnett Recruit Terrain.
 These two will dethrone the Recruit Black with their new technology but will keep the same quality and design.
 Stay tuned for their personal review soon.

 Among the Recruit line, you will find the Barnett Recruit 100 Crossbow that comes either in Tan or Pink color.
 Both models are actually good looking crossbows.
 This crossbow is 100 lbs. of draw weight and comes with a rope cocking device to facilitate the cocking.
 The Recruit 100 generates 256 FPS for 58 ft-lbs. of kinetic energy with 400 grains bolts.
-For beginners, it's a perfect balanced crossbow in between low draw weight and efficient velocity to have the best shooting experience or small and medium game hunting experience.
+For beginners, it's a perfectly balanced crossbow in between low draw weight and efficient velocity to have the best shooting experience or small and medium game hunting experience.

 Another from the Recruit line is the Barnett Recruit 60 Crossbow that comes in green-black camo.
 This crossbow is 60 lbs. of draw weight and also comes with a rope cocking device.
 The Recruit 60 delivers 195 FPS which generates 34 ft-lbs. of kinetic energy with 400 grains bolts.
 Clearly designed for smaller size archers, this crossbow will exceed your expectations as a first crossbow.